AlbertoFVisconti/GDGhack2026/README.md

 - Suggests `forward`, `forward_slow`, `go_left`, `go_right`, `stop`, or scan guidance.
 - Uses YOLO to label recognized objects when available.
 - Falls back to geometry-only warnings for unrecognized obstacles.
-- Estimates broad walls, corridor-like spaces, narrow passages, and stair-like geometry.
+- Estimates broad walls, corridor-like spaces and narrow passages.
 - Serves a local debug viewer with video, radar, lane clearances, detections, and TTS events.
 - Sends camera status and spoken guidance to the external Webapp over WebSocket.
 - Responds to scene-description requests from the Webapp.